 Where To Eat in Girona

 Food occupies the average cyclist’s consciousness to a greater degree than most ‘normal’ people.
 Whether you arrive starving at dinner time or need to know the best lunch spot, here’s our top picks of where to eat and drink in Girona:

-- La Fabrica – A Girona classic, La Fabrica now has an established reputation for serving delicious speciality coffee and brunch!
+- La Fabrica – A Girona classic, La Fabrica has an established reputation for serving delicious speciality coffee, and a range of breakfast and brunch classics from avocado toast, oats, and bagels!
+Vegan friendly.
 Carrer de la Llebre, 3, 17004, Girona

 Out of Town:

 - Rustik Empordà – Grab a snack on the way out of the door and then ride to Bellcaire D’Empordà to fuel up on a tasty breakfast at Rustik.
 Carrer de dMolí, 4, 17141, Bellcaire